Peloneustes: Description

 Peloneustes is a small- to medium-sized member of Pliosauridae.
 NHMUK R3318, the mounted skeleton in the Natural History Museum in London, is 11.5 ft long, while the mounted skeleton in the Institut für Geowissenschaften, University of Tübingen measures 4.05 m in length.
+This latter, numbered as GPIT-RE-3182, would have reached an estimated body length of approximately 4.34 m during its lifetime, for a body mass of around 1 MT.
 Plesiosaurs typically can be described as being of the small-headed, long-necked "plesiosauromorph" morphotype or the large-headed, short-necked "pliosauromorph" morphotype.
 Peloneustes is of the latter morphotype, with its skull making up a little less than a fifth of the animal's total length.
 Peloneustes, like all plesiosaurs, had a short tail, massive torso, and all of its limbs modified into large flippers.